ColinKennedy/rez_developer_packages/rez_lint/README.md

-rez_lint is a "pylint-inspired" tool that checks Rez packages for issues.
+``rez_lint`` is a "pylint-inspired" tool that checks Rez packages for issues.

-Now, Rez does a great job catching problems with packages.
-This list catches the issues that Rez doesn't already.
-The kinds of checks that you didn't know you needed.
+Rez does a great job catching problems with packages, already.
+``rez_lint`` extends these checks to make Rez packages even more stable and problem-free.

 # How To Run
+## From Shell

 cd into your Rez package and run ``rez_lint``